ovis-hpc/ldms/ldms/src/ldmsd/test/ldms_msg_publish.rst

    **-i|--interval** <M>
       |
-      | When -i is specified, use a delay of M microseconds between iterations.
+      | When -i is specified, use an interval of M microseconds between
+        publication iterations.
 The default is 10000000 (10 seconds)

    **-z|--line_size** <LINE_MAX>
       |